-That’s $70,000 more than the average med school grad, according to the Association of American Medical Colleges.
-Right when dentists are ready to hit go on their careers, the reality of repayment presents a hurdle.
+That’s $90,000 more than the average medical school debt, according to the Association of American Medical Colleges.
+Right when dentists are ready to hit “go” on their careers, the reality of repayment presents a hurdle.

 Student Loan Refinancing

-There are other benefits to loan refinancing, too.
-Depending on how you structure your loan, the lower interest rate might allow you to pay back your debt faster—and save a substantial amount of money over the life of the loan.
+Depending on how you structure your loan, a lower interest rate might allow you to pay back your debt faster—and save a substantial amount of money over the life of the loan.

 You could also choose a term that lowers your monthly payments, leaving more money in your pocket to be used for other things, including building an emergency fund, preparing for your first child, and investing for retirement.

 One decision you’ll have to make if you refinance is whether your new loan should have a fixed or variable rate.
-With a fixed-rate loan, the interest rate stays the same for the life of the loan—which means you’ll pay the same monthly amount until your loan is paid off.
+With a fixed-rate loan, the interest rate stays the same for the life of the loan—the borrower pays the same monthly amount until the loan is paid off.

-With a variable-rate loan, the interest rate you pay on your loan will depend on the rate banks charge to borrow from one another.
-That rate changes month to month, so you can expect that your payments will change each month too.
-Borrowers who take out variable-rate loans often start out at a lower rate than they would have with a fixed-rate loan, but they can’t be certain that rate won’t rise in the future.
+With a variable-rate loan, the interest rate will depend on the rate banks charge to borrow from one another.
+That rate changes from month to month, so a loan holder can expect payments to change each month, too.
+Borrowers who take out variable-rate loans often start out at a lower rate than they would have with a fixed-rate loan, but they can’t be certain that rate won’t rise.

 Income-Driven Repayment Plans and Loan Forgiveness

 If you have federal student loans and your credit history prevents you from refinancing, an alternative is to apply for an income-driven repayment plan.
 The federal government offers four such plans, each with its own eligibility requirements, but they all set your monthly loan payment at an amount deemed affordable based on your income, with any remaining principal eligible for forgiveness after 20 to 25 years.

 In addition, the interest you’ll pay over the life of that loan may be higher than it would have been had you refinanced over a shorter term.
-And, even if you do have a remaining balance when the plan ends, the forgiven amount may be considered taxable income under Internal Revenue Service (IRS) rules.
 The math might work out in your favor, but it’s worth a close look before you commit.

-Work for a local, state, tribal, or federal government organization, or for a nonprofit organization offering public-sector services, and you may be eligible for loan forgiveness after just 10 years in an income-driven repayment plan.
-Even better, you won’t owe federal taxes on your remaining balance.
+Work for a local, state, tribal, or federal government organization or for a nonprofit organization and you may be eligible for federal Direct Loan forgiveness after 10 years in an income-based plan.

-There are also a number of national (including military) and state loan-repayment assistance programs that reward dentists for providing service to certain segments of the population.
+There are also a number of federal and state loan-repayment assistance programs that reward dentists for providing service to certain segments of the population.